Updated: Jun 7

-The California Wildfires have been raging for weeks, making our Nevada sky very smoky day and night, but we decided to go image anyway, hoping for the best.
-We quickly got discouraged when single what our single shots looked like (scroll down!)
+At the time of photographing this object, the California Wildfires had been raging for weeks, and as a consequence, the skies in Nevada (where we live) were very smoky day and night.
+However, we decided to image regardless hoping for the best.
+We became discouraged seeing what our single shots looked like (scroll down!)

 Camera: Canon 7D Mark II